-- 6.5.1 If you do not pay your Tuition Fees when they fall due, the University will charge you an administration fee for recording this in the accounts and chasing you for payment. - 6.5.2 The University reserves the right at any time during the Academic Year to withdraw you from your Course and to withhold all Services until all outstanding Tuition Fees are paid and/or terminate the Enrolment Contract between you and the University. - 6.5.3 Before exercising its rights under clause 6.5.2, the University will give you two weeks' notice of its intentions, allow you the opportunity to make representations and take those representations into account in deciding how to proceed. - 6.5.4 If, at the end of your current period of Enrolment, you are in debt to the University for Tuition Fees, the University reserves the right not to allow you to re-Enrol on your Course for the next period of Enrolment. - 6.5.5 If an Progression and Award Board confirms an Award to you which is normally conferred at a graduation ceremony and you are in debt to the University for Tuition Fees you will not be permitted to attend your graduation ceremony unless all Tuition Fee debts are paid in advance of your ceremony. - 6.5.6 The University will seek payment of all non-Tuition Fee debts.
+- 6.5.1 The University reserves the right at any time during the Academic Year to withdraw you from your Course and to withhold all Services until all outstanding Tuition Fees are paid and/or terminate the Enrolment Contract between you and the University. - 6.5.2 Before exercising its rights under clause 6.5.2, the University will give you two weeks' notice of its intentions, allow you the opportunity to make representations and take those representations into account in deciding how to proceed. - 6.5.3 If, at the end of your current period of Enrolment, you are in debt to the University for Tuition Fees, the University reserves the right not to allow you to re-Enrol on your Course for the next period of Enrolment in accordance with the Payment of University Fees Regulations. - 6.5.4 The University will not normally prevent a student from progressing to the next academic year of their course of study if they have paid at least 80% of their full years' tuition fees and have a payment plan in place for the balance. - 6.5.5 If an Progression and Award Board confirms an Award to you which is normally conferred at a graduation ceremony and you are in debt to the University you will not be permitted to attend your graduation ceremony unless all debts are paid in advance of your ceremony. - 6.5.6 The University will seek payment of all debts.